lihikaspi/Profile-Pro/README.md

 **File paths to change:** <br>
 Input - cell 4: path to the profiles dataset and to the preprocessed data saved in the "data_preprocessing" notebook <br>
-Saving and imporoting the classification model - cells 12 and 17: path to save the trained multilayer perceptron model <br>
+Saving and loading the classification model - cells 12 and 17: path to save the trained multilayer perceptron model <br>
 Output - cell **26 PROBABLY**: path to the the parquet file containing the suggestion for each user.